redis/minipilot/README.md

 pip install -r requirements.txt
 ```

 Then set the environment variables in a `.env` file.
+Note that the software leverages the embedded REST API Server, then  configure the variable MINIPILOT_ENDPOINT="http://localhost:5005" or using the desired port.

 ```commandline
 DB_SERVICE="127.0.0.1"